MagicalMike/message-broker/README.md

 * The _Receiver_ application, that obtains and displays the messages

 Message Broker uses [SwiftSocket](https://github.com/swiftsocket/SwiftSocket) for TCP socket communication.
+TCP was used as the transfer protocol to assure packet transmission.

 ## Current Progress